hanhanwu/Basic_But_Useful/RA_command_lines.md

     * So that I can use `VBoxManage createhd --filename "D:\Hanhan_VirtualBox\Hanhan_Linux64\Hanhan_Linux64.vdi" --size 1048576 --format VDI --variant Fixed` to set virtual hard drive using my removable hard drive space.
   * I had to download ubuntu .iso from ubuntu website even though in the virtual box I have already chosen the Unbuntu.
   * After starting the virtual machine, it asked to install Ubuntu, but in fact that environment is already the Unbuntu.
 You can type `lsb_release -a` in Ubuntu terminal to check the version.

+## Linux Commands
+* Install `curl`: `sudo apt install curl`
+  * You may get error saying "cannot get lock /var/lib/apt/lists/lock...", type `sudo rm /var/lib/apt/lists/lock` to solve the problem.
+* Install whois
+  * whois searches for an object in a WHOIS database.
+WHOIS is a query and response protocol that is widely used for querying databases that store the registered users of an Internet resource, such as a domain name or an IP address block, but is also used for a wider range of other information.
+  * `sudo apt-get update`
+  * `sudo apt-get install whois`
+* To exit nslookup
+  * `exit`
+  * nslookup is built in many systems

 ## GitHub Commands